andrewtheiss/CommissionArt/documentation/NextSteps.md

 The old owner’s profile (if any) is updated, and the new owner’s profile (if exists) is updated.
 Thus, any front-end or indexer observing L3 events will see a consistent update.
-For instance, they’ll see OwnershipUpdated event from the hub contract file-syit3bfprksmahnrbfr593 showing the new owner, and they’ll see ProfileHub or Profile events if we emit any for linking.
-We can emit events like HubLinkedToProfile(user, hub) and HubUnlinkedFromProfile(user, hub) from ProfileHub when performing those actions for easier tracking.
+For instance, they’ll see OwnershipUpdated event from the hub contract file-syit3bfprksmahnrbfr593 showing the new owner, and they’ll see ProfileFactoryAndRegistry or Profile events if we emit any for linking.
+We can emit events like HubLinkedToProfile(user, hub) and HubUnlinkedFromProfile(user, hub) from ProfileFactoryAndRegistry when performing those actions for easier tracking.
-Handling L2->L3 direct user actions: If the user initiates something on L2 that should reflect on L3 (for example, if there were an L2 marketplace for commissions, or if we store profiles on L2 as well – not in our case, profiles are only on L3), the L2 would use a similar retryable ticket mechanism to call L3’s ProfileHub or OwnerRegistry.
+Handling L2->L3 direct user actions: If the user initiates something on L2 that should reflect on L3 (for example, if there were an L2 marketplace for commissions, or if we store profiles on L2 as well – not in our case, profiles are only on L3), the L2 would use a similar retryable ticket mechanism to call L3’s ProfileFactoryAndRegistry or OwnerRegistry.
 Our contracts already include an L2Relay.relayToL3(...) for sending owner data to L3 file-5ahheepddqhn5l9dufupsg file-5ahheepddqhn5l9dufupsg
 .
 The same concept could be extended for profile or commission data if needed (though currently, all commission logic lives on L3).